shz/phonygres/readme.md

  * It's all in-memory
  * Concurrent transaction support is... limited
  * Indexes are no-ops
- * There's one execution strategy: loop over every record in each queries table
+ * There's one execution strategy: full table scans

 ## Installing